 Although your company’s payroll process is unique, the following suggestions may help you create a check and balance system that limits mistakes.

 - Create a system for double checking time card information when hours are reported, before processing payroll.
 If possible, move to digital time tracking to make it easier to track and correct errors when they happen.

-- Make sure you are using the most recent prevailing wage determinations.
+- Make sure you are using the correct prevailing wage determinations.
 The California prevailing rates can be on the Department of Industrial Relation’s website, broken down by area and city where applicable.
 Federal wage determinations for Davis-Bacon and Service Contract Act projects can be found here.

 - Make sure everyone, from employees in the field to those in the office, understand their role in the process.
 For instance, a worker may not realize that they need to track their various roles throughout the day.
 By educating everyone on what’s required, you can limit mistakes and frustration.

 - Using software designed to meet the unique needs of certified payroll can help reduce errors, while saving your company time and even money.
 Look for software that can help assign prevailing wage and fringe rates and also has the ability to create WH-347 and city specific reports.
 The right software can even help you stay compliant with laws, reducing your risk, and stress.

 - The rules governing prevailing wage work are complicated and subject to change.
 This means it’s critical to stay educated and ahead of all requirements.
 To reduce errors and stay compliant, make sure you regularly check official sources for updates.
 There are even sometimes learning opportunities you can take advantage of.